nitsanavni/outline/retro.md

 - Learned a lot of commmands
 - Differences when working with others - communication and lack of control
 - Overall, really good; learned more
+- Nonverbal communication - good to see
+- Observed how we all are communicating with each other; want to communicate more like others in the ensemble

 # Retro 2